 Effective Fall 2015 all MPH and MHA students are required to participate in the campus-wide Interprofessional Education All Professions Days.
-The purpose of the All Professions Days is to engage Public Health students with students from other Colleges on campus in team building exercises and activities that lead to a greater understanding of the integration of disciplines necessary in the delivery of healthcare and the understanding of the social determinants of health.
-The All Professions Days requires participation in two half day events, one held in the Fall and one in the Spring term and a team project to be completed prior to the Spring All Professions Day.
+The purpose of Interprofessional Education is to engage Public Health students with students from other Colleges in team building exercises and activities that lead to a greater understanding of the integration of disciplines necessary in the delivery of healthcare and the understanding of the social determinants of health.
+The OKC All Professions Days require participation in two events, one held in the Fall and one in the Spring term.
 Students must participate in the Fall All Professions Day first.
-MPH students will be eligible to participate upon completion of three of the five core courses or concurrent enrollment in at least three of the core courses (provided they are not in their first semester).
-MHA students are eligible to participate in the second year of their program.
-The Office of Student Services will provide a list to the All Professions Days Coordinator regarding who is eligible to participate.
-Failure to participate in this training requires prior approval from the Associate Dean or Assistant Dean for Academic Affairs.
+All MPH and MHA students are required to participate in the first year of enrollment.
+Tulsa students may participate in the Summer Institute Program in Tulsa and complete a one-hour directed readings course in lieu of attending the two All Professions Day events in Oklahoma City.
+The Office of Student Services will provide a list to the All Professions Days Coordinator regarding who is required to participate.
+Failure to participate in the training requires prior approval from the Associate Dean or Assistant Dean for Academic Affairs.